Marriage Visa Guide| Lawyer Fees & Green Card Costs

 What are the Legal Requirements for a Marriage-Based Green Card?

-The categories are divided into preference levels which are further divided according to your country of origin.
-Be sure to keep an eye on the monthly visa bulletin provided by the Department of State to see if the dates match or pass your priority date.
-When that happens, your date will be current and you can either apply to adjust your status to legal permanent residency or go through consular processing.
+When that happens, your date will be current, and you can either apply to adjust your status to legal permanent residency or go through consular processing.

 Can I Use Premium Processing?

 Unfortunately, the premium processing service is only available for those applying for green cards and visas that use the I-129 and I-140 petitions.
-Therefore, you cannot shorten the green card through marriage processing time with this service.
+Therefore, you cannot shorten the green card processing time through marriage with this service.

 Simple and Fast Marriage Green Cards